Frequently asked questions

 How confidential are the files I upload to Copyright House?

 Your files are completely confidential and secure.
 All files are encrypted before storage and stored in a secure environment.
 Original files cannot be downloaded by anyone, including yourself.
 This is to protect the original work from being changed at a later date.
-However, newer versions of the work can be uploaded at any time, in addition to the original.
+However, newer versions of the work can be uploaded at any time, in addition to the original, at no extra cost.
 All versions will be kept.

 Back to Top